 (config-router) area AREA_ID range IP_ADDRESS MASK

-To better understand OSPF summarization, consider the following figure.
+To better understand OSPF summarization, consider the following example network:

 We could summarize these two subnets on R2, so that R1 receive only one routing update for both subnets.
 To do that, the following command can be used on R2: